orbiting/styleguide/src/components/Editor/docs.md

     { type: 'carouselTitle' },
     {
     	type: 'figure',
-    	repeat: [2,6]
+    	repeat: true
     }
   ]
 }
 ```
-*To be implemented:* Repeats in structure.

-So, how about we pretend we are computers and parse the file together?
+So, how about we pretend to be computers and parse this file together?

 `Component` defines the React component represented by the `CarouselContainer` element.
 It is often an element from the [Republik Styleguide](https://styleguide.republik.ch/).
 Here though, `ContainerComponent` is a Slate-compliant div that serves as configuration vessel.

 *Note: If your component does funny things, try reading [this](https://docs.slatejs.org/walkthroughs/03-defining-custom-elements).
 Slate has a handful of trivial requirements for React components, which are often satisfied by default (but not always).*

-The `structure` array tells us that `carouselContainer` should have a `carouselTitle`, and between 2 and 6 `figures` (image + caption).
+The `structure` array tells us that `carouselContainer` should have a `carouselTitle`, and multiple `figures` (image + caption).
 If this isn't the case, new nodes will be automatically inserted during the normalisation cycle of Slate, so that the structure of the document matches the one of the config.

 *Note: `structure` works recursively.
 For instance, `figure` also defines a structure for its descendants.*